The death penalty

 Governments have tried numerous methods to execute people.
 All have their advantages and disadvantages:

-- The Guillotine was invented by the French as a method of quickly killing the victim by instantaneously severing their neck.
+The Guillotine was invented by the French as a method of quickly killing the victim.
+It involves a heavy blade that accellerates rapidly down wooden posts by gravity and severs the head.
 Exactly what the victim feels as their neck is severed and afterwards is open to conjecture.
+The shock of impact may be sufficient to render the victim unconscious.
+However, they might retain sufficient consciousness to survive their neck being severed for a few seconds.

-The last person to be executed in the U.S. by the electric chair was Lynda Cheryle Lyon.
-She was killed just after midnight on 2002-MAY-11.
-She ended the century-long use of the electric chair.
+The most recent, and perhaps llast person to be executed in the U.S. by the electric chair, was Lynda Cheryle Lyon, 54.
+She was killed in Alabama's electric chair called "Big Yellow Mama" just after midnight on 2002-MAY-11.
+She appears to have ended the century-long use of the electric chair.
 Lynda had been found guilty of stabbing her ex-husband and shooting a police officer.
 She wrote down her expectations, some of which may not have actually happened:

 "Execution by electric chair is gruesome.
 They shave your head so they can attach the electrodes to bare skin.
 They shove up cotton in your rectum and put an adult diaper on you because the charge of electricity through your body causes your bladder and intestines to evacuate.
 They put a hood over your face because the jolt of 2,000 volts causes your face to contort and your eyeballs to explode."
 2